Cassandra Brooks

 Contact: Vasco.Chavezmolina[at]colorado.edu

-Vasco Chavez-Molina is a PhD student at the University of Colorado Boulder.
-His research interests focus on the intersection of environmental policy, international conservation, and wildlife management.
+Vasco Chavez-Molina is a PhD candidate at the University of Colorado Boulder.
+His dissertation rests at the intersection of science and policy and focuses on the management of fisheries and ecosystems in areas beyond national jurisdiction (ABNJ) also known as the high seas.
+Vascos research primarily centers on United Nations Conservation frameworks and regional sea conventions such as the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) and the South Pacific Regional Fisheries Management Organization (SPRFMO).
 Born and raised in Lima, Peru, Vasco moved to the States when he was 18 to attend College of the Holy Cross in Worcester, Massachusetts.
 He has a double major in environmental studies and anthropology with a concentration in African studies.
 He also holds a master’s degree in Environmental Policy from the University of Colorado Boulder.
 Vasco previously worked for Defenders of Wildlife in Washington D.C. as their International Conservation Associate and more recently for the Governors’ Climate and Forest Task Force as a Research Consultant.
-For his PhD, Vasco is interested in investigating how international agreements formulate policy for the conservation of species and ecosystems in international waters.
+Check out his publications here.

 Clare Gallagher